-“Clothes are not going to change the world, the women who
+“Clothes are not going to change the world, the women who wear them will”

-Totally agree with Anne, wearing a branded dress or fashion accessories won’t create any difference, but being a brand in yourself can actually create some difference.
+Totally agree with Anne, wearing a branded dress or accessories won’t create any difference, but being a brand in yourself can actually create some difference.

 For people who are extremely brand conscious and try making others feel embarrassed by their laughably expensive ‘price tags’, I would say that wearing brands doesn’t make you superior, and it shouldn’t make you a better or popular person; this is just for your own satisfaction and nothing else!